 On that note, document all evidence and take screenshots.
 If you are receiving any type of harassment or threats from the perpetrator of online impersonation, take the evidence to the police, as soon as possible.

 Sometimes, imposters get through to your social media account and send friend requests to your friends.
-They then trick your friends in that way, telling them that you have a new social media account to begin ruining your reputation.
+They then trick your friends, telling them that you have a new social media account to begin ruining your reputation.
 They also use your image to convince your friends and followers that the fake social media account belongs to you.

 In extreme cases, the imposter would be scamming them to donate to a fake charity or to invest in a false endorsement.
 As soon as you find out about the impersonation, let everyone you know that you are being impersonated online, so that they can be aware, by posting a message from your social media accounts and elsewhere, if possible: emails, texts and voice messages.
-It is incredibly anxiety-inducing to be impersonated online and letting everyone know protects them also, whilst being able to talk about it and not handling it alone is a good step.
+It is incredibly anxiety-inducing to be impersonated online, but letting everyone know you are being impersonated protects them and it means you can talk about it.

 Impersonation by itself is not illegal unless the impersonation is that of a police officer or a solicitor.
 In most cases, the online impersonation is likely to result in the impersonator committing criminal acts and civil wrongdoings.
 Civil wrongdoings would usually include breach of privacy, misuse of private information, defamation and harassment.